 Because I was parenting from a calm and connected place, I was able to guide my kids and use the challenges as teachable moments for my kids as well as for me.
 While parenting is a never-ending lesson (aka I'll still lose my cool), I now feel more confident and better equipped to be the mom my kids need me to be.

-In the course, I'll share the most effective parenting techniques I've learned, as well as provide you with a community of supportive parents to encourage you along.
+In the program, I'll share the most effective parenting techniques I've learned, as well as provide you with a community of supportive parents to encourage you along.
 It really IS possible to calm the waters in your home, and at Same Side Discipline, I'll help you do just that.

 My friend, constant power struggles are no way to live your life.